 Program Description

 The Culinary Arts program prepares students for entry level and management positions in the foodservice industry.
 The curriculum offers a foundation in general business management with a focus on culinary skills, including baking and pastry.
 In addition to classroom and food laboratory experience, students are required to complete a supervised internship in a cooperating food service facility.
 Course work is supplemented by practical experience arranged through these internships.
-Each student is expected to complete an internship of 405 hours.

 Career Opportunities